syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Binding-rich-text-format-option-of-RichTextBoxAdv.md

 {% highlight c# %}

-//Initializes the new binding for toggle bold.
+//Initializes the new binding for the toggle bold.

 Binding binding = new Binding(){ Source = richTextBoxAdv, Path = new PropertyPath("Selection.CharacterFormat.Bold"), Mode = BindingMode.TwoWay };

-//Binds the IsChecked property to Selection.CharacterFormat.Bold property of RichTextBoxAdv.
+//Binds the IsChecked property to Selection.CharacterFormat.Bold property of the RichTextBoxAdv.

 toggleButton.SetBinding(ToggleButton.IsCheckedProperty, binding);